Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 So while all these cells are bathed in hormonal 1,25OHD, the exact

-level of this, which is generally stable, is too low to affect their
+level of this, which is generally stable, is too low to significantly affect their

 autocrine signaling systems.